 - What kind of brain surgeon decided to bolt the NP231 case halves together with seven 15mm bolts and one 10mm 12-point bolt?
 12-point?
 Why?
 Of course, the odd ball is on the very top center of the case, so your access to it with a box end wrench is quite limited.
 Once it came loose, I was able to finish the job with an 11mm, 6-point socket.

 - Once you’ve unbolted the case halves, you still have to pry the rear half loose from the seal.
 There are two slots on the edge of the front half of the case, at about the 10 o’clock and 4 o’clock positions, into which you can insert a large screwdriver and pry the halves apart.
 I found that only the 10 o’clock slot allowed enough clearance for my screwdriver to pry effectively.

-- When the case halves came apart, a 1.5" magnetic washer fell out.
-This disk belongs here, in the slot in the lowest part of the case, just below the front output shaft.
+When the case halves came apart, a 1.5″ magnetic washer fell out.
+This disk belongs here (photo at right), in the slot in the lowest part of the case, just below the front output shaft.